orsonteodoro/oiledmachine-overlay/README.md

 only build primarily, and due to critical vulnerabilities.
 Some packages will be modded to remove dotnet or C# support.

-Packages that rely alone on mono (.NET Framework) but not .NET core may be kept.
+Packages that rely alone on mono (.NET Framework) but not .NET Core may be kept.

 Some packages will be moved to [oiledmachine-overlay-legacy](https://github.com/orsonteodoro/oiledmachine-overlay-legacy).